-The thesis or research paper will be prepared in accordance with the schedules and conditions noted under the general Thesis or Research Paper Requirement on pages 25-26.
-In addition, documentation form shall be governed by the current edition of the MLA Handbook for Writers of Research Papers, and the writing will reflect the conventions of edited American English.
-As is the thesis, the research paper will be edited with the assistance of the Graduate Advisory Committee chair, will be a substantial document, will be presented to the committee no later than 6 weeks prior to the scheduled date of graduation, and, at committee members' request, will be revised to assure a graduate-level performance.
+Documentation and titles in theses and research papers will be formatted according to the current edition of the MLA Handbook for Writers of Research Papers, and the writing will reflect the conventions of edited American English.
+As is the thesis, the research paper will be revised and polished with the assistance of the GAC and will be a substantial document representing a graduate-level performance.